XinnGuan/DST_Assessment2/README.md

 This project has a 25/25/25/25 equity split betwen the four project partners.

+## Description
+A project focused on topic modelling of text data, evaluated using sueprvised classification.

 ## Reading order and requirements

 All report content is in the directory: